 \section{Conclusions}

 We began with a near first-principles statement, that the aortic valve leaflets must support a pressure, and derived a corresponding partial differential equation, the solution of which specified the predicted loaded configuration of the valve.
-Parameters were tuned to make the solutions match experimental observations about the gross morphology of loaded aortic valve leaflets and a constitute law was created.
+Parameters were tuned to make the solutions match experimental observations about the gross morphology of loaded aortic valve leaflets and a constitutive law was created.
 This then creates a model suitable for simulation with the IB method.
 When simulated under physiological pressures, the leaflets coapt well, and the valve seals over multiple cardiac cycles, and allows physiological flow rates through.
 When simulated under pressures much lower or much higher than normal, the valve performs similarly.
 Real aortic valves are robust to a variety of loading pressures, and the model appears to mimic this property.
 We then conducted a number of experiments on reference configurations, constitutive laws and gross morphology.

-In conclusions, this method is robust and effective for FSI simulations involving the aortic valve.
+In conclusion, this method is robust and effective for FSI simulations involving the aortic valve.
 Having such a model is essential for further studies of healthy and pathological patient-specific cardiac flow.
-We hope that this model will be useful for such studies, and that the conclusions are provide insights for designers of prosthetic aortic valves.
+We hope that this model will be useful for such studies, and that the conclusions will provide insights for designers of prosthetic aortic valves.